 Bitcoin's hashrate – the total combined computational power used to mine the cryptocurrency – reached a new all-time high on Tuesday.

 The newly reached hashrate of 179.4 exahashes per second comes as Bitcoin makes a definitive comeback in value after the price crash of early 2018.
-Bitcoin miners are purchasing relevant semiconductor chips to power mining machines, as well as machines themselves, as the price of Bitcoin goes up and miners face a shortage of such chips, reports Coindesk.
+Bitcoin miners are purchasing mining machines, as well as the relevant semiconductor chips to power mining machines, as the price of Bitcoin goes up and miners face a shortage of such chips, reports Coindesk.

 "The run up in bitcoin price paired with a shortage on ASIC chips has caused mining economics to turn favorably to miners, with many miners running at 85%+ mining margins," said Ethan Vera, CTO of the Bitcoin mining firm Luxor.